How to Get Rid of Ant Infestation in Your Home?

 - Redraw the lines in 4 days.

-Some species of ants dislike walking on powdery substances that can interfere with their scent trails.
+Why chalk works: Some species of ants dislike walking on powdery substances that can interfere with their scent trails.
 Calcium Carbonate is one such substance.

-There are many products available for getting rid of ants, the most common being insecticide sprays.
 While sprays are excellent for killing the worker ants, they won’t affect the queen who is hiding in the depths of the nest.
 The best commercial options for removing an ant infestation are:

 Check also: Horrifying Zombie Ants: It’s a Real Thing!

+The ant control expert will apply a professional grade insecticide powder/gel bait to every area the ants use to enter your home.
 The powder is viewed as food and also has a residual effect, so it will remain effective for some time after being taken into the nest.

 - Seal any holes or cracks – To permanently get rid of ant invasions you’d need to seal any possible entrances in the exterior and interior walls.
 Have a look around your home and seal the places ants were using to gain entry.